COMP2150-24s1/level-design-assessment-mic-sadli/README.md

 ## Generative AI Use Acknowledgement
-I didn't use generative AI, I've just been foolishly rambling.
+I didn't use generative AI.